Content

 • Promote person-centred, evidence-based policies to improve end of life care in all settings, including hospices, hospitals, care homes, and in people's own homes.

-Hospice UK supports the APPG as its Secretariat.
+Hospice UK, Marie Curie and Sue Ryder provide the secretariat for this APPG.
 The cross-party parliamentarians leading the work of the APPG include:

 Co-chairs: